RubixML/MNIST/README.md

 To allow us to save and load the model from storage, we'll wrap the entire pipeline in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) meta-estimator.
 Persistent Model provides additional `save()` and `load()` methods on top of the base estimator's methods.
 It needs a Persister object to tell it where the model is to be stored.
 For our purposes, we'll use the [Filesystem](https://docs.rubixml.com/en/latest/persisters/filesystem.html) persister which takes a path to the model file on disk.
 Setting history mode to true means that the persister will keep track of every save.

 ### Training
-To start training the neural network, simply call the `train()` method on the estimator instance with the training set as input.
+To start training the neural network, call the `train()` method on the estimator instance with the training set as input.
 ```php
 $estimator->train($dataset);
 ```

 ### Validation Score and Loss
 We can visualize the training progress at each stage by dumping the values of the loss function and validation metric after training.
-The `steps()` method will output an array containing the values of the default [Cross Entropy](https://docs.rubixml.com/en/latest/neural-network/cost-functions/cross-entropy.html) cost function and the `scores()` method will return an array of scores from the default [FBeta](https://docs.rubixml.com/en/latest/cross-validation/metrics/f-beta.html) validation metric.
+The `steps()` method will output an array containing the values of the default [Cross Entropy](https://docs.rubixml.com/en/latest/neural-network/cost-functions/cross-entropy.html) cost function and the `scores()` method will return an array of scores from the default [F Beta](https://docs.rubixml.com/en/latest/cross-validation/metrics/f-beta.html) validation metric.

 > **Note:** You can change the cost function and validation metric by setting them as hyper-parameters of the learner.